hank1732/bug-report/README.md

 # bug-report
-To remember our bugs and learn from then
+To remember our bugs and learn from them